GluuFederation/gluu-docker/examples/multi-hosts/README.md

 ### 1 - Deploying Consul

-Consul service divided into two parts to achieve HA/cluster setup:
+Consul service is divided into two parts to achieve HA/cluster setup:

 - `consul_manager` deployed to `manager` node
 - `consul_worker` deployed to `worker-1` and `worker-2` node